Mmodarre/AzureDataFactoryHOL/Hands-on-lab/Part2/README.md

 ![](.//media/image53.png)

+> **Note:** In the Github repo under
+> AzureDataFactoryHOL/Hands-on-lab/Part2/Appendix there is a file named
+> “SmartFoodsCustomerELTScript.txt” with the complete solution script.
+> There are instructions inside the file on how to use it.

 #### Building the pipeline for the dataflow

 Now that the dataflow is published the next task is to create a pipeline